 Now, don’t get discouraged here.
 This wholesome diet I speak of does not have to be boring or tasteless.
 In fact, it can be even more delicious than what you are used to.
 You just have to get creative with the ingredient list you have to work with.

-To prove it to you, I’ve come up with the most amazing waffles you’ll ever taste….and guess what the main ingredient is?
+To prove it to you, I’ve come up with the most amazing Sweet Potato Waffles you’ll ever taste….and guess what the main ingredient is?
 Sweet POTATO!
 Get busy in the kitchen; you won’t want to miss this.

 Tools you’ll need: